Dissertation module (PO40006)

 Your dissertation (around 10,000 words) counts for 100% of the final mark.

-Initial discussion takes place at the end of the second semester of your third year.
-Once you have been accepted by a supervisor a series of meetings will be arranged for on-going evaluation of your progress during the final year of your degree.
+An initial discussion takes place at the end of the second semester of your third year.
+Once you have been accepted by a supervisor a series of meetings will be arranged for ongoing evaluation of your progress during the final year of your degree.

 Intended Learning Outcomes

 On completion of the dissertation, you will have developed abilities to:

 - Identify a 'research question' in a given area of political studies.

 - Plan in detail the pursuit of the necessary lines of investigation towards the solving of that question.